apollo

 Drug Interactions

-Drug-Drug Interactions: Tamsulosin is known to contra-indicate with antibiotics (clarithromycin, erythromycin, doxycycline), antidepressants (fluoxetine, paroxetine), antifungals (itraconazole and ketoconazole), blood pressure-lowering pills (atenolol, metoprolol, prazosin, terazosin), pain killers (diclofenac, ibuprofen, indomethacin).
+Drug-Drug Interactions: Tamsulosin may interact with certain antibiotics (clarithromycin, erythromycin, doxycycline), antidepressants (fluoxetine, paroxetine), antifungals (itraconazole and ketoconazole), blood pressure-lowering pills (atenolol, metoprolol, prazosin, terazosin), pain killers (diclofenac, ibuprofen, indomethacin).

 Drug-Food Interactions: Tamsulosin is known to interact when taken along with alcohol.
 Also, keep your doctor informed about all the OTC medicines you are using while taking Tamsulosin.

-Drug-Disease Interactions: Tamsulosin may interact if you have glaucoma, liver/kidney disease, hypotension (low blood pressure).
+Drug-Disease Interactions: Tamsulosin may interact if you have glaucoma, liver/kidney disease and hypotension (low blood pressure).

 Drug-Drug Interactions Checker List: